 Even he looks towards Daenerys for forgiveness and calls her mother.
 But Daenerys feels she has to be stern as a ruler and Daario beheads the former slave.
 The crowd begins to hiss and throw rocks.
 They soon break into a riot and Daenerys has to evacuate immediately.

 She has lost control of her dragons and she has also lost control of her city.
-Ruling is a little bit more then just directing orders.
+The ruling is a little bit more than just directing orders.
 There is a delicate balance that needs to be considered when governing.
 But it is difficult to show those that have been enslaved for so long, how a democracy actually functions.